Making a Difference One Face Mask at a Time

 Now more than ever, lending a helping hand to those in need makes a difference, every day.
 FirstService Residential associates, residents and board members across North America contributed to that effort by dedicating their time and energy to making and distributing high-quality, homemade face masks.
 All of the stories below were sent in by FirstService Residential associates but some star board members or residents.

 Mitch Kessler is working in the office of his Chicago high-rise every single day, but he still manages to dedicate a time daily to a new hobby he’s acquired since quarantine.
 He purchased a sewing machine online and taught himself how to sew by watching YouTube tutorials.
-The desire to sew stemmed from wanting to make face masks for his entire team.
+The desire to sew stemmed from wanting to make a face mask for each member of his entire team.
 The masks Mitch is making have two layers with extra room to insert a filter in the middle.
 Mitch worked closely with his engineer to utilize viral-rated air filters used in the building for the inserts.
 The inserts can be changed daily, and the masks are washable.
 Thanks to his hard work and willingness to learn a new skill, associates in his building can start their day off with a clean mask and new filter.
 It’s a win-win for everyone!

 Deborah Murphy is an interior designer, as well as a board member for one of our communities in Kansas City, Missouri.
 She put her skills to work and sewed 40 face masks for her communities’ maintenance team and cleaning crews.
 Her mother and sister helped out with her efforts as well.
 Not only are the masks comfortable, but they also add some pizzazz to the associate’s daily routines!